Global Performance Guarantees for Localized Model Predictive Control: GLOBAL PERFORMANCE OF LOCALIZED MPC

 \begin{theorem} \textit{(Optimal global performance)} If $x_0$ has at least one nonzero value, then localized MPC attains optimal global performance if \begin{enumerate} \item there exists some $\Phibf$ that satisfies constraints \eqref{eq:constr1} and \eqref{eq:constr2}, and \item $\rank(Z_h X (I-\Fi F)) = N_uT$ \end{enumerate} \end{theorem} \begin{proof} By definition, $\Ycal_\Lcal(x_0) \subseteq \Ycal(x_0)$.
 Equality is achieved if and only if the two sets are of equal size.
 Applying Lemmas \ref{lemm:yset_formulation1} and \ref{lemm:ylset_formulation1} shows that the conditions of the theorem are necessary and sufficient for $\Ycal_\Lcal(x_0)$ and $\Ycal(x_0)$ to be equal.
 Then, apply Proposition \ref{prop:global_optimality} for the desired result. \end{proof}

+This theorem provides a criterion to assess how the inclusion of locality constraints affects the trajectory set.
+It also allows us to gain some intuition on the effect of these constraints, which are represented by the matrix $F$.
+If no locality constraints are included, then $F$ has rank 0; in this case, $\rank(Z_h X (I-\Fi F)) = \rank(Z_h X) = N_uT$, via Lemma \ref{lemm:yset_formulation1}.
+The rank of $F$ increases as the number of locality constraints increases; this results in decreased rank for $I-\Fi F$, and possibly also decreased rank for $Z_h X (I-\Fi F)$.
+However, due to the repetitive structure of $Z_h X$, this is not always the case --- it is possible to have locality constraints that do not lead to decreased rank for $Z_h X (I-\Fi F)$.
+We provide a detailed numerical example of this in Section \ref{sec:numerical_example}.

-This formulation provides intuition on how the inclusion of locality constraints affects the trajectory set -- this is made clear in numerical examples in Section \ref{sec:numerical_example}.
-However, checking the conditions of Theorem \ref{thm:equal_trajsets_1} is computationally expensive.
+Unfortunately, checking the conditions of Theorem \ref{thm:equal_trajsets_1} is computationally expensive.
 In particular, we must assemble and compute the rank of matrix $Z_h X (I-\Fi F)$.
 The complexity of this operation is dependent on the size of the matrix, which increases as $\Phibf$ becomes more sparse (as enforced by locality constraints).
-This is a problem, since it is generally preferable to use very sparse $\Phibf$, as previously mentioned -- this would correspond to an extremely large matrix $Z_h X (I-\Fi F)$, which is time-consuming to compute with.
+This is a problem, since it is generally preferable to use very sparse $\Phibf$, as previously mentioned --- this would correspond to an extremely large matrix $Z_h X (I-\Fi F)$, which is time-consuming to compute with.
 Ideally, sparser $\Phibf$ should instead correspond to \textit{lower} complexity; this is the motivation for the next formulation.

-\subsection{Locality-first formulation}
+\subsection{LOCALITY-FIRST FORMULATION}

 We first parameterize \eqref{eq:constr2}, then \eqref{eq:constr1}.
 This directly gives a closed-form expression for localized trajectory set $\Ycal_\Lcal(x_0)$.
 First, some definitions:

 \begin{definition} \textit{Support vector indices} $\Mfrak$ denote the set of indices of $\Phivec$ such that $(\Phivec)_\Mfrak \neq 0$ is compatible with locality constraint \eqref{eq:constr2}.
 Let $\nM$ be the cardinality of $\Mfrak$. \end{definition}